The Operation Itself

-While the type of anesthesia used for a Caesarean section is determined by the condition of the mother and baby.
-In 95% of cases either a spinal or epidural anesthetic is administered to numb the mother’s legs and abdomen.
+While the type of anaesthesia used for a Caesarean section is determined by the condition of the mother and baby.
+In 95% of cases either a spinal or epidural anaesthetic is administered to numb the mother’s legs and abdomen.
 Either anaesthetic will allow the mother to remain awake without feeling pain.
-Sometimes, however, a general anesthetic that allows the mother to be asleep during the operation may be preferable.
+Sometimes, however, a general anaesthetic that allows the mother to be asleep during the operation may be preferable.
 This will be discussed in more detail with you be the anaesthetist.
-A good website link for this is provided by the Obstetric Anesthetists Association which is available on our patient links area.
+A good website link for this is provided by the Obstetric Anaesthetists Association which is available on our patient links area.
 After you are made numb or put asleep we insert a catheter to drain your bladder and this usually stays in until you are mobile or for 24 hours.
 We do this as the bladder lies over the area of the womb that we need to cut through.

 What sort of cut is used?

 We only use the horizontal incision or cut made just below the bikini line.
 If you have had a previous operation we try to go through the same scar.
 The vertical scar is rarely used these days.

 After gently cutting and stretching through the tissues we make a horizontal incision into the womb.
 We then break the membranes containing the fluid and baby.
 Then we gently remove the baby and afterwards the placenta from the uterus.
 The incision in the mother’s uterus is then tightly sutured, and the abdomen is closed in the same manner that is used for any other operation.
 All the stitches used dissolve on their own and no suture can be seen on the skin after the operation.
 Steri strips are then applied to the wound to allow the natural scab to collect at the wound site.
 These can be removed over the following week after the operation.
 Do not worry if these start coming off almost immediately after your first shower but don’t try and take them off before 5 days after the operation.